ALTITUDE

 What is the AI deployment overhang?

-Should my organisation worry about the 'SaaSpocalypse'?
+Should my organisation worry about AI replacing its software?